 - preparing glass plates for coating,

-- chemical sensitization and wet densitometry,
+- wet densitometry,

 - emulsion finals and preparing washed and sensitized emulsion for coating,